 Michelle received a B.S. in zoology from Cal Poly Pomona, California and went on to finish most of the work associated with a M.S. in biology.
 However, her work at the US Fish and Wildlife Service shifted her focus away from finishing.
 The work resulted in a 23+ year career with the agency mainly working on recovering endangered species.

 After her own health challenges, she shifted her focus again to helping others heal through Nutritional Therapy.
 She received her Nutritional Therapy Practitioner (NTP) certification in June of 2016, from the Nutritional Therapy Association (NTA).
 She then opened Primal Nature Nutritional Therapy later that year.
 She is an instructor for the ReStart program, teaching classes twice a year.
 She has continued her education and recently added the certification of Restorative Wellness Practitioner.
+In 2017, she became Board Certified in Holistic Nutrition® (Candidate).

 In her spare time, Michelle enjoys getting out in nature, working in her raised organic garden beds, and collecting eggs from her backyard chickens.